vigoRz-c/vigoRz-c/README.md

 # welcome to my GitHub profile!

 This is the part where people usually brag about their awesome projects…
 Well, not me.
-My repos are basically empty, and my C++ skills could make you blind.
+My repos are basically empty, and my C++ skills could make you become blind.
 Enjoy those things!

 ## GitHub Stats